 Drones can also be used to capture moments that were once too difficult or dangerous, such as group photos on a cliff edge or a breathtaking shot of the bride and groom in a hot air balloon.
 With some careful planning, creativity, and skill, drone photography could be the next evolution of wedding photos, creating albums that stand out from the crowd and capture the magic and beauty of this special occasion.

-Drone Photography with Brent Looyenga
+Drone Photography With Brent Looyenga

-The Coeur d’Alene, Idaho-based photographer says everything changes when you’re literally looking at the ground to take a photo.
+The Coeur d’Alene, Idaho-based photographer, says everything changes when you’re literally looking at the ground to take a photo.
 “I have to ask myself, can the trees frame the couple?
 Is there something unique about the ground?
 Or is there a lot of color or great texture?”
 He likens it to setting up a flat lay.
-“It’s similar because you’re trying to make sure that the subject is the thing that people see but at the same time, with a flat lay, you’re also trying to fill in the area with other beautiful details that look amazing.”
+“It’s similar because you’re trying to make sure that the subject is the thing that people see, but at the same time, with a flat lay, you’re also trying to fill in the area with other beautiful details that look amazing.”

-Getting His Flight Patterns Down
+2. Getting His Drone Flight Patterns Down

-When To Fly & When To Stay Grounded
+3. When To Fly & When To Stay Grounded

 When done correctly, aerial drone photography has everything you need to elevate your wedding photography game.
 While acknowledging the endless photo opportunities that a drone presents, Brent always keeps his priorities in check.